JohnnyLdeAlba/enigma4/README.md

 # Features
 - Anonymously create and edit pages without having to login to an account.
+- Edit history allows users to see what changes were made to a page.
 - Fanfare section allows anyone to create personal profiles with contact information and contributions to the website.
 - An image gallery that generates thumbnails and inserts them into the users page of choice.
 - Allows users to upload other contributions such as stories (in various text formats) and mp3s.